-Ans.
-Major of the liquid herbal extracts do carry the constituents which tend to precipitate out from the solution (separate) when they are kept sitting on a cupboard/shelf or in any medicine cabinet even without shaking it regularly.
+Major of the liquid herbal extracts do carry the constituents which tend to precipitate out from the solution (separate), so in order to preserve liquid herbal medicine, they can be kept on a cupboard/shelf or in any medicine cabinet \without shaking it regularly.

 3. Give a Basic Difference Between Siddha Ayurveda (Ayurveda vs Siddha).